dave-redfern/docker-php-base/7.4/readme.md

-# PHP 7.2 Base Image
+# PHP Base Image

-An Alpine 3.9 based container geared for extending for other usages.
+An Alpine Edge based container geared for extending for other usages.
 Contains:

  * composer